Charlie MacGregor

-The Student Hotel (TSH)
+The Social Hub (TSH)

-MacGregor founded The Student Hotel in 2006, a hybrid hospitality concept combining student accommodation, hotel, extended stay rooms, co-working facilities, meeting and event spaces, restaurant and bars, all under one community, one roof.
+MacGregor founded The Social Hub, formerly known as The Student Hotel, in 2006, a hybrid hospitality concept combining student accommodation, hotel, extended stay rooms, co-working facilities, meeting and event spaces, restaurant and bars, all under one community, one roof.

 With their hybrid hospitality model, TSH accommodates students, young professionals, leisure, business guests, and more.
 As of 2022, TSH has 15 locations including Amsterdam, Berlin, Paris, Florence, and Barcelona.
 TSH expects to open another 10 hotels across Europe by 2025, increasing its operation to 25 hotels.
 In 2022, it will open hotels in Madrid, Barcelona and Toulouse.

-The Student Hotel has raised investments including €150 million (£118m) from Perella Weinberg Real Estate in 2014 and €100 million from APG in 2015.
+The Social Hub has raised investments including €150 million (£118m) from Perella Weinberg Real Estate in 2014 and €100 million from APG in 2015.
 In 2019, the company secured a €82 million green finance package from Credit Agricole for development of its location in Paris and refurbishment of its Toulouse location.
 In 2021, the company announced a €300 million funding from investors Aermont and APG, allowing it to start the construction of seven new hotels in key European cities.
 In 2022, TSH has received a €145 million social and environmental impact financing from Italian bank Unicredit for the development of its Rome and second Florence locations, planning to open in 2024.

 In alignment with their sustainability journey, TSH has achieved BREEAM In-Use sustainability certification for seven of its eight Dutch properties.
 The Building Research Establishment Environmental Assessment Method is a certification used to measure the sustainable built environment, assessed on land use and ecology, pollution and emissions, water and energy sourcing and usage, and quality of internal environments ensuring improved health and well-being.
 For example, all Netherlands locations received a rating between ‘Very Good’ to ‘Excellent’.
 All new TSH properties are certified with the ‘Very Good’ rating being the minimum.